 It can happen that, when the dimmer is off, some LED bulbs still remain on!
 This situation happens because some dimmers still need a minimum output load and the LEDs, when adjusted at low brightness, have an absorption of less than the minimum.

-In this case, to leave the LED bulbs off when the dimmer is turned off, you have to install, in parallel to the output of the dimmer (or, equivalently, in parallel to the LED bulb) a suitably calculated resistance, to simulate the absorption of a small load.
+In this case, to leave the LED bulbs off when the dimmer is turned off, We must install, in parallel at the exit of the dimmer (or, equivalently, in parallel to the LED bulb) a suitably calculated resistance, to simulate the absorption of a small load.

 The resistance must be of power, at least 3W, Of 47000ohm - 68000ohm, which ensures minimal absorption when the dimmer is turned off.
 If only one resistor is not able to solve the problem, you can try to parallel two resistors, or to use one from 22000ohm, 5W of power.
 Among the various resistance options available, you have to choose a model that resists high voltages.
 The 230V alternating mains voltage has peaks of over 330V peak.
 Therefore the choice must fall on a resistor that can accept voltages of at least 350V (generally they are from 500V).

-The alternative, if the chandelier is equipped with several bulbs, may be to leave an incandescent bulb between the various LED bulbs.
-This alternative, although faster to practice, is however less aesthetically pleasing.
+The alternative, if the chandelier is equipped with multiple bulbs, could be to leave an incandescent bulb between the various LED bulbs.
+This alternative, although faster to practice, is however less pleasant aesthetically.

 and their behavior is affected by the type of feeding.